Klarna to report product use and missed payments to UK credit reference agencies

 Concerns have been raised about the rapid growth in popularity of BNPL firms generally.
 While BNPL products can help people avoid paying interest on their borrowing, people may rapidly build up debts through using them as an option at online checkouts.

-In February, the Financial Conduct Authority (FCA) said some BNPL firms had agreed to change terms in their customer contracts to make them fairer and easier to understand.
+In February, the Financial Conduct Authority said some BNPL firms had agreed to change the terms in their customer contracts to make them fairer and easier to understand.

 The UK Government plans to change the law to bring some forms of unregulated BNPL products into FCA regulation.